 8) Fire starters

-The oil in orange peels is volatile and can be used to start a fire.
-Press the oil from some peels onto a bundle of dryer lint.
-Place some dried peels with the lint and kindling under the larger pieces of wood and light.
+Orange oil can be used a natural fire starter.
+Press the oil from some peels onto dryer lint and place this, along with some small dry sticks, under the larger pieces of wood and light.

 9) Homemade oil

-Make delicious homemade oil to use on salads or to give away.
-Take bits of orange peel, with the pith removed, along with dried cranberries or fresh herbs, and place them in a decorative bottle.
-Fill with extra virgin olive oil, close the bottle and store in a dark place.
+Small pieces of orange peels can be added to a bottle of olive oil for use with salads.
+Fill a bottle with extra virgin olive oil, some orange peels and dried cranberries or fresh herbs.
+Close the bottle and store in a dark place.
 Shake every few days.
-Remove the herbs after two to three weeks and the oil is ready for use.
+Remove the herbs after two to three weeks and the oil is ready for use

 10) Herbal tea

-Orange peels are regularly used in teas to combat stomach pains or to be taken as appetite stimulants.
+Herbal teas have become a popular drink, which has an array of health benefits.
 To make your own homemade orange-infused tea, bring two cups of water to the boil in a pot on a stove.
 Place some dried-out or fresh orange skins in the pot and boil for 10 minutes.
 In that time, take a tea bag and place it in a glass jug.
 Remove the orange skins from the pot and pour the orange-infused water onto the tea bag.
 Let it stand for about a minute and sweeten to taste.